RyannDaGreat/remove_watermark/README.md

 - https://www.shutterstock.com/video/clip-1064430046-green-screen-moving-colorful-frame

 These files are also found in the `watermark_extraction/` folder.
 See `make_watermark_exr.py` for how that folder is used.

-## Dependencies

-I haven't included a `requirements.txt` file yet, but the only special library you'll need is called "rp" - which can be installed via `pip install rp`.
-When running this code, other needed packages will be installed on the fly as you need them.
-You will also need to install FFmpeg.

 ## Examples
 Below are two examples of the watermark removal results.
 The top half is with the watermark removed, and the bottom half is the original.